dartoos-dev/eo_color/README.md

 ## Overview

-**EO-Color** is an **E**legant, **O**bject-oriented implementation of the Material Design color palettes.
+**EO-Color** is an **E**legant, **O**bject-oriented implementation of the Material Design color palettes, as well as a color framework.

 It is intended to be used as:

 - an alternative to the Flutter's built-in colors
 - a base framework for more specific color packages

-A key benefit of **EO-Color** is to improve the source code readability and maintainability by providing a declarative interface.
+A key benefit of **EO-Color** is to improve the source code readability and maintainability by providing declarative interfaces.

 The use of **obscure numeric indexes** such as `100,200…800,900` to select a shade of a color has been replaced by a more friendly approach: the use of **adverbs** (ultra, very, bit, etc.) and **adjectives** (light, dark, etc.).

-For example, to get a light shade of grey, you simply **declare** `Grey.light()`; for a darker one, `Grey.dark()`; and so on.
+For example, to get a light shade of grey, simply **declare** `Grey.light()`;
+for a darker one, `Grey.dark()`.

 ## Contents